 3. They come in seven different colors.

 The American Rabbit Breed Association (ARBA) officially recognizes seven different colors [PDF] for the breed: black, blue, fawn, light gray, steel gray, sandy, and white.
 In 1916, only those with light gray, steel, or black hues were recognized.
 Blues and whites were accepted in 1919, followed by sandy-shaded varieties in 1924, and fawns in 1938.

 4. There’s a national federation that’s just for Flemish giant rabbit breeders.

-The Federation was founded in 1915 by a group of four Flemish Giant rabbit breeders.
-This year, they celebrate the 100th anniversary of the Flemish Giant National Show.
+The National Federation of Flemish Giant Rabbit Breeders (NFFGRB) was founded in 1915 by a group of four Flemish giant rabbit breeders.
+They host national shows where breeders are encouraged to show off their beloved bunnies.
 At shows, rabbits are posed in specific ways so judges can examine their bodies and teeth.
 To be eligible to compete, the rabbit must be one of the seven recognized colors and be entered into the correct age class, as outlined by ARBA.